Vincenzo Maria Sarnelli: Episcopal ministry

-Cause for canonization
+Beatification process

 Sarnelli was said to have predicted his own death.
 Shortly after his death, the cause of canonization was begun, thereby posthumously conferring on him the title Servant of God.
 It was said that during his time as bishop, Sarenlli never spent more than one lira per day, donating the rest of his income to the poor and the maintenance of the cathedral.

-On 7 January 1898, the vicar capitular of Naples, Msgr.
-Carbonelli, placed Sarnelli's body in "canonical deposit," as was custom when there where tumultuous circumstances and a process of beatification was beginning.
+On 7 January 1898, the vicar capitular of Naples, Carbonelli, placed Sarnelli's body in "canonical deposit", as was custom when there where tumultuous circumstances and a process of beatification was beginning.
 By 6 July 1898, a postulator had already been appointed to investigate the cause.
 The Compassionist Sisters, of which Blessed Maria Maddalena Starace (a close friend of Sarnelli) was the founder, undertook support of Sarnelli's cause in 1999, and on 17 November 1999, the Congregation for the Causes of Saints granted the Archbishop of Naples the ability to authorize the start of the beatification process.
 On 6 July 1973, his remains were moved to the Church of Santa Maria Avvocata, of which he was once pastor.